FedeAbella/cloudflare-ddns/README.md

     `bestest` to the array)
   - The root DNS record can be added the same way as in the Cloudflare dashboard, by using `@` as the subdomain name
+- (Optional) a `RUN_EVERY` environment variable which contains the number of seconds to wait before the next IP check.
+If not included, checks every 60s.

 ### As a Python script